Verizon, South Korea Unleash 5G

 By Timothy W. Martin, Sarah Krouse and Na-Young Kim

-The 5G era for smartphones began on Wednsday, providing the world's first glimpses at what the much-hyped network technology can offer consumers and how much the speed upgrade will cost.
+The 5G era for smartphones began on Wednesday, providing the world's first glimpses at what the much-hyped network technology can offer consumers and how much the speed upgrade will cost.

 Verizon Communications Inc. launched 5G wireless service in parts of Chicago and Minneapolis on Wednesday, a week ahead of its planned start date, while carriers in South Korea deployed their service in the Seoul metropolitan area the same day.

+It is unclear which country struck first.
+South Korea's large carriers, which had eyed a Friday start, hustled to switch on 5G services at 11 p.m. local time.
+Both SK Telecom Co. and KT Corp., the two largest operators, claimed to have the world's first 5G smartphone subscribers.
+Verizon said its customers in those two cities were the first.

-South Korea's 5G launch promises to facilitate online experiences that would exhaust the mobile networks of today: eight-way video calls, holograms, virtual "star dates" with K-pop idols and streaming live sports at a screen resolution triple that of an IMAX movie.
+South Korea's 5G launch, which covers about half the country's population, promises to facilitate online experiences that would exhaust the mobile networks of today: eight-way video calls, holograms, virtual "star dates" with K-pop idols and streaming live sports at a screen resolution triple that of an IMAX movie.

 The mobile industry is betting 5G service, with speeds up to 100 times faster than current networks, will replicate the breakthroughs enjoyed from 4G -- which reshaped the way people order takeout and hail taxis and helped spawn services such as Uber and Instagram.
 The ultimate vision is for the faster speeds to enable self-driving cars, power smart cities and birth immersive digital worlds.